StoneT2000/Polytomizator/README.md

 In general, a combination of edge detection methods and some vertex filtering functions help create neat looking poly art.

 ## Acknowledgements
-Many thanks to Vincent and many others as well for helping make this better.
+Many thanks to Vincent and many others as well for giving suggestions and great feedback.